What’s in a chair?

 Well, quite a lot with Alexander Technique lessons.
 Through this simple act of us standing and sitting is revealed a great deal of how we balance and coordinate ourselves.
-And how we interfere through accustomed habits of thinking and unregistered, unnecessary tension.
+And how we interfere through accustomed habits of thinking and unregistered, unnecessary stress and tension, especially in the relationship between our head and spine.

 We move through standing and sitting many times in our day, so this action is worthy of contemplation – an increased awareness, mind, body and self.
 In lessons we call it ‘chair work’ but it is so much more than that.
 It’s an opportunity of recognition of habit and new postural organisation, or poise.